UWASL/NIFTY/deploy/README.md

 Helper Scripts
 =======

-To configure parts.conf you need to know the MAC addresses of all the nodes in the cluster.
-We include a simple script to print out all the MAC addresses.
+If you intend on running Nifty or the partitioner manually, you will need to find the MAC addresses of nodes in the cluster.
+You can use the print_macs helper script to help.
 Run the helper script as follows: